itzalak/pyresume/markdown2pdf/assets/resume.md

 Software Engineer @ _Zooplus, Munich_

-**Project:** Internal products for accounting, financial booking, reporting and order management
+**Project:** Internal products for payments, accounting, reporting and order management

 - Designing, implementing and testing new features for microservices.
 - Maintaining and monitoring existent system.
 - Analysis and documentation of new functionalities.

-**Technologies:** Mainly Java, Kotlin, Python, Spring, Spock, Docker, Kubernetes, Gradle and AWS
+**Technologies:** Mainly Java, Kotlin, Python, Spring, Spock, Docker, Kubernetes, Gradle, Maven and AWS

 ### From 06/2018 to 12/2018